D.T1.1.1 ALPTREES Report on Database with Inventory

 A.T2.2 Citizen Science on Trees in the City & Forests

 Urban trees, especially on private properties are usually not monitored.
 A citizen science activity supports the collection of data on urban and forest trees, raise awareness among the general public regarding the question of alien and native trees; This activity establishs a framework and information system for early detection and rapid response (EWRR) to alien species, improves capacity to manage the EWRR by mobilizing and training both professionals and volunteers.
 We selected the iNaturalist App, which gives the advantage to be part of a larger initiative.
 The App will be integrated is a specifically skilled “serious game” for a crowdsourcing campaign for the online App, which includes a public user survey to identify the links between ecosystem services and public perception.
+Experts and public alike were invited to join the ALPTREES iNaturalist “Train the Trainer” Webinar on Thursday, 22nd of April 2021. iNaturalist is a citizen science mobile application and also available as a platform for web, to explore nature and contribute to scientific data collections to monitor ecological challenges.
+This webinar was all about the handling of the App and how to engage people of different ages to participate in activity, which is educational, scientific, practical, and outdoor.
+The particular focus of the ALPTREES project is to improve knowledge-based decision-making on the responsible use and management of non-native tree species in the Alpine Space.

-D.T4.1.4 ALPTREES French Stakeholder Workshop
+D.T4.1.5 French Stakeholder Workshop with national representatives

 Invitation to the ALPTREES French Stakeholder Webinar on 3rd of February 2021.
 We are pleased to invite you to our ALPTREES French Stakeholder Webinar on the Sustainable Use and Management of Non-Native Trees in Urban, Peri-Urban and Forest Ecosystems in the Alpine Region, organized by Cerema and INRAe.
 The meeting will be held in French language.